shreyapawar14/Spotify-Music-Analysis-Dashboard/README.md

 • Goal of the Dashboard
 To deliver an interactive analytical tool that :
-Identifies top-performing tracks and artists
+Identifies top-performing tracks and artists,
-Analyzes streaming behavior over time
+Analyzes streaming behavior over time,
-Explores audio feature patterns associated with highly streamed songs Enables data-driven insights for music analysis and trend discovery
+Explores audio feature patterns associated with highly streamed songs, Enables data-driven insights for music analysis and trend discovery

 • Walkthrough of Key Visuals